1. Basic Usage

 Create a Waypoint

-To create a waypoint for your robot pose, switch Waypoints mode from the Teleoperate menu.
-Then choose More from the left side of the menu, then +Waypoint.
+To create a waypoint from your robot pose, switch to Waypoints mode from the Teleoperate menu, then press the +Waypoint button.

 Note that waypoints can be saved for an individual planning group or a combination of planning groups, such as when you want to specify between two arms or just one arm.
 This can be set by clicking the Select Joint Group button when adding a new waypoint.